tobsirl/ArgoCD/README.md

 - **Source Repository:** Where your Kubernetes manifests are stored.
 - **Path:** The directory within the repository where the manifests are located.
+- **Destination Cluster:** The Kubernetes cluster where the application will be deployed.